 At Saint Patrick’s we follow a persoanlised, adapted version of the White Rose maths schemes of learning to meet our children’s learning needs.
-(Please see below for our yearly coverage.)
+Follow this link to the white rose website which gives details on what children will know in each topic or look below for our yearly overviews.
 Each lesson consistent of three part: Fluency, Reasoning and Problem Solving.

 Fluency is the part of the lesson where we try to get to grips with the concept.
 How do we do that skill?
 How does division work?
 What is happening to the numbers?
 We use three parts to this too.
 These are called Concrete, Pictorial and Abstract.

 Concrete is where we use actual physical resources to show the concept.
 For example, to show addition, we may have some green cubes and then count out some blue cubes and then move them together to show how many cubes there are altogether.
 All the time modding the language we will be using for addition such as more, addition, altogether.

 Pictorial is where we use picture representation instead of the actual objects.
 For example, to show number bonds to 10 we could use a tens frame (a blank grid split into 10) and place a number of counters inside.
 We would then ask the children how many more to fill the tens frame.
 This helps children build up a picture bank in their minds of the maths concepts.
 Research has shown that our visual memories are practically limitless so this visualisation helps children to store maths facts and play with maths knowledge.